CBSE Class 12 English Lesson 5 On the Face of it Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 MR LAMB: Same way as I do.

-Explanation of the above passage: Deery asked what Mr Lamb did all day.
+Explanation / Answer: Deery asked what Mr Lamb did all day.
 He replied that he sat in the Sun, reading books.
 He said that the house was full of books.
 Derry looked at the house and said that there weren’t any curtains on the windows.
 Mr Lamb replied that he did not like curtains.
 He liked transparency- light, darkness and the wind too.
 Derry added that he also liked all of them and he also liked the sound of the rain falling on the roof of his house.
 Mr Lamb commented that Derry was present minded as he could hear.
 Derry said that his family worried about him that what would he do in the future with a burned face.
 Mr Lamb said that Derry had everything – two arms, two legs, two eyes, two ears, etc. He wanted to make Derry realize that he had so much which many other people were deprived of.
 He added that Derry could accomplish a lot if he determined to do so.
 Derry asked how was it possible and Mr Lamb replied that the same was as he did.

 Passage: DERRY: Do you have any friends?